jonathanudd/rock/README.md

 * tar (for extracting the C sources)
 * bzip2 (used by tar)

+## Build Cogneco version of Rock with fasterthanlime version

+* Build rock from https://github.com/fasterthanlime/rock by following the 'Get started' guide below.
+* Create safe_rock by running `make backup`
+* Go to the rock folder cloned from https://github.com/cogneco/rock and create a folder called  'bin' inside.
+* Copy safe_rock into that folder.
+* Run `make safe`

+Cogneco version of Rock builds itself but it has not been tested.

 ## Get started

 Run `make rescue` and you're good.